 80% of the Earth's inhabitants are not considered by designers of infrastructure, goods, and services.

-The D80 Conference is a dialog and celebration of our efforts to solve issues that confront the world's poorest 80%.
+The Global and Community Engagement Conference (formerly D80) is a dialogue and celebration of our efforts to solve issues that confront the world's poorest 80%.
 Together we are creating a better future.

-The Michigan Tech campus hosts this annual conference in the fall every year to give a platform to the voices of university students serving communities-in-need, both domestically and abroad.
+The Michigan Tech campus hosts this annual conference every fall to give a platform to the voices of university students serving communities-in-need, both domestically and abroad.
 Our conferences highlight service and research work done by students from Michigan Tech and elsewhere, and are open to anybody interested in development, design, and discovery for the poorest 80% of humanity.
 The public is always welcome.

-The D80 Conference and Erna Grasz's visit were partially sponsored/funded by the Pavlis Honors College, the Sustainable Futures Institute, and the Visiting Women & Minority Lecturer/Scholar Series (VWMLSS) which is funded by a grant to the Office of Institutional Equity and Inclusion from the State of Michigan's King-Chavez-Parks Initiative.
+In collaboration with Visual and Performing Arts and the Pavlis Honors College, this conference and Meghan Kirkwood's visit are partially funded/sponsored by the Visiting Professor Program which is funded by a grant to the Office of the Provost from the State of Michigan's King-Chavez-Parks Initiative.